lekker-solutions/acumatica-installerHelper/README.md

 ## Requirements

-- Windows PowerShell 5.1 or higher
+- **PowerShell 7.0 or higher** (PowerShell Core)
 - Administrator privileges (required for site operations)
 - Internet connection (for downloading installers and patches)
 - SQL Server instance accessible via `(local)` hostname
   - SQL Server must be installed and running
   - Mixed mode or Windows authentication enabled
   - The account running the PowerShell session must have SQL Server permissions to create databases

+> **Note**: This module requires PowerShell 7.0 or higher and is not compatible with Windows PowerShell 5.1.
+To install PowerShell 7, visit [Installing PowerShell on Windows](https://docs.microsoft.com/en-us/powershell/scripting/install/installing-powershell-on-windows).

 ## Installation